devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 Furthermore, in the findings section, we have added a version icon to each of the findings to increase the readability of the report.

-As ETHEREUM is implementing a new consensus layer based on Proof-of-stake (Beacon Chain), users are able to stake their ETH in batches of 32 and run validators to receive staking rewards.
+As Pulsechain is implementing a new consensus layer based on Proof-of-stake (Beacon Chain), users are able to stake their ETH in batches of 32 and run validators to receive staking rewards.
 The staked tokens are locked in a deposit contract and cannot be transferred.
 At the time of this writing, the tokens also cannot be withdrawn.

-Lido offers a staking protocol that allows users to stake their ETH on ETHEREUM's Beacon Chain while maintaining liquidity.
+POOLSEA offers a staking protocol that allows users to stake their ETH on Pulsechain's Beacon Chain while maintaining liquidity.
 It allows any amount of ETH to be sent to the protocol in exchange for staked ETH (stETH) tokens which can be freely traded while they accrue interest.
 Furthermore, running and maintaining validator nodes is delegated to trusted third party node operators, allowing users to stake